AI Use Cases/Manufacturing

 Is our Supply Chain & Procurement data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and encrypts all data in transit and at rest.
 We operate zero-retention policies for large language models - your proprietary demand, BOM, and supplier data never train external models.
 Manufacturing-specific regulations like ITAR export controls and RoHS/REACH compliance are embedded in our data handling protocols.
 Access is role-based and audited; your Supply Chain & Procurement team controls all PO approvals.
 Data stays within your infrastructure or a dedicated private cloud instance, with no third-party vendor access.

 What is the timeframe to deploy AI supply chain demand forecasting?